freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 572.1

-The `-y` flag doesn't work with `ls` so it gave you an exit status code of `2`, meaning that the command was unsuccessful.
+The `-y` flag doesn't work with `ls` so it gave you an exit status other than `0`, meaning that the command was unsuccessful.
 View the `help` menu of the `test` command again, I want to see what else is in that list.

 #### HINTS